 "how long have you been doing this?"

-i've been accepting money for my photography for about three years now.
+i've been accepting money for my photography for about five years now.

 "you have a good eye for photography."

 thanks to those who've paid me this compliment! for about a year prior to starting my business, i owned and got acquainted with my rebel dslr camera. for my entire adult life, i've been intrigued with the digital photography boom. before digital, i credit my artistic eye to my mother, a ucla alumna with a bachelor's in art history who made sure creativity was part of my curriculum growing up (she still has some of my art project award ribbons to prove it). as corny as it sounds, i've been preparing for this for my whole life.